 The Parliament budget funds the running of an institution with 766 Members and 24 official working languages.
 Parliament’s budget is part of the general budget of the European Union, of which it makes up about 1%.
 EP budget accounts for one fifth of the total administrative expenditure of all EU institutions.

-Expenditure on Parliament’s buildings accounts for 11% of the 2012 budget.
-It covers property purchase, improvement and rental, plus running costs in Parliament's three main places of work - Brussels, Luxembourg and Strasbourg - as well as for its information offices in the 28 Member States
+Expenditure on Parliament’s buildings accounts for 11% of the 2014 budget.
+It covers rent of buildings, construction, maintenance, security and running costs in the three main places of work - Brussels, Luxembourg and Strasbourg - as well as for its information offices in the 28 Member States.

 The procedure for drawing up Parliament's budget generally starts in February with a proposal from the Secretary-General, who defines the priorities and the resources for the following year.
 On this basis, Parliament's Bureau adopts the so-called preliminary draft estimates and submits them to the Committee on Budgets.

 A member of that committee, a so-called budget rapporteur, draws up a report which is then voted in committee.
 This report outlines Parliament's work priorities and proposed budget (draft estimates).
 On the basis of this report, Parliament's plenary adopts the estimates, usually in May.
 These are then incorporated into the draft budget of the EU, which is amended and adopted by the plenary at the latest in December.